CharlesThawnpi/movievirus-docs/master-instruction-source.md

 - Admin can modify or create new plans dynamically
 - Standard plans do not expire by time
 - Optional expiry is reserved only for special-case plans, promos, or manual override scenarios
+- Stars pricing is optional per plan and may be adjusted independently of MMK pricing through admin controls

 ### D.1.1.2 Phase-1 Locked Entitlement Decisions